Why Now's the Time to Book Cheap Flights To Iceland

 Read our review of what it's like to fly Icelandair!

 While there is more competition between European carriers on routes through Iceland, North American carriers still have a relatively small footprint in and out of the country.
-In fact, just a few airlines have nonstop service between the U.S. and Iceland, including Icelandair, Delta, United, and newcomer PLAY Airlines which is set to launch inaugural service to the U.S. later this month.
+Only a few airlines have nonstop service between the U.S. and Iceland, including Icelandair, Delta, United, and newcomer PLAY Airlines which launched service to Iceland in 2022 (with me onboard the inaugural flight!)

 • Baltimore (BWI) – Icelandair, PLAY